 According to a Docent Naturalist, monarchs tend to arrive at Natural Bridges in mid-October, have peak observation numbers in late-November and early-December, and migrate out of the area by mid to late-January and sometimes into February.
 The Monarch Grove Trail located at Natural Bridges is open for self-guided monarch tours during park hours (8am to sunset.)
-Please remember to wear a mask and social distance as the Monarch Grove Trail walkway can be narrow and others may be enjoying the butterflies as well.
 Parking is $10.
 Volunteers are often available in the grove to help answer any questions and to help visitors locate the monarch butterflies and their clusters.
 They can be pretty camouflaged sometimes!

 It’s also a good idea to pay attention to the weather.
 The minimum temperature a monarch needs to fly is 55 degrees.
 Temperatures below 55, mean you are more likely to see monarch clusters hanging like leaves off the eucalyptus trees, which can also be quite mesmerizing.
 But please note, when the monarchs are clustered it is easy to pass them up!
 Make sure you look closely!